WARDIN VS LANGFUSE

 Policy enforcement (model allowlist, prompt-injection guard)Yes — enforced in-pathNo — no enforcement layer

-Prompt management, versioning, and dataset-based evalsRegistry, versioning, playground, and a basic quality-signal pipelineYes — deeper, more mature dataset/experiment tooling
+Prompt management, versioning, and dataset-based evalsRegistry, versioning, playground, and a GitHub-PR-outcome quality signalYes — deeper, more mature dataset/experiment tooling

 Self-hosted, open sourceNo — hosted productYes — OSS core